davidji99/terraform-provider-herokux/docs/index.md

 The HerokuX provider interacts with non-Platform APIs and Platform API variants to provide additional resources not available in the official [Heroku Terraform provider](https://github.com/heroku/terraform-provider-heroku).
-Almost all resources in this provider use the same API endpoints used by Heroku CLI or the web UI itself.
+All resources in this provider use the same API endpoints as the Heroku CLI and/or the web UI.

-Almost all resources in this provider require official Heroku provider resources as a prerequisite.
-Essentially, this provider is designed to supplement, not supplant, the official Heroku provider.
+Overall, this provider's purpose is to supplement, not supplant, the official Heroku provider.

 -> **IMPORTANT!**
 This provider should be used with caution when Terraforming resources in environments that receive customer traffic.